- WorldShare Collection Manager

 - To see what has been added, deleted, or updated select the View button

-- Do not select, delete, or edit any titles manually or by uploading a file in a collection, once you have set-up an automating holding feeds.
+- Do not select, delete, or edit any titles manually or by uploading a file in a collection, once you have set-up an automatic holdings feed.

-- Let OCLC and the provider manager your collection for you and wait for the new title to be added in the next feed or two, how soon new titles appear in your collection depends on when the provider provides the data to OCLC.
+- Let OCLC and the provider manage your collection for you and wait for the new title to be added in the next feed or two.
+How soon new titles appear in your collection depends on when the provider provides the data to OCLC.

 - If a title does not appear or a title has been removed that you believe you should have access to, confirm with the provider that you do have access to the title and then report it to OCLC Support